Homepage of the site 'What to do with your life?'

 Put an end to the abusive use of psychotropic drugs and psychotherapies

-The present question deals with the fundamental and largely ignored importance of the infernal triangle of cognitive dissonance at the level of psychological unhappiness.
-This triangle is presented to the question 'What is cognitive dissonance?' which we invite you to read beforehand.
+We first expose the fundamental importance and very widely ignored by the infernal triangle of cognitive dissonance in terms of psychic illness.
+This triangle is presented to the question 'What is cognitive dissonance?'that we invite you to read beforehand.

 Let us list the different modalities of action of the oppressor individual A on the victim B, in an infernal triangle of cognitive dissonance: